This page contains links to the best fixes for the most common Ubuntu problems.

 Warning!
 Please note down any errors and warnings you encounter as many issues are actually similar but not identical.
 Thus, a solution applied might not have any effect or might even worsen the problem.

-Useful tools for recording errors and warning messages include a text editor, the Print Screen command, a digital camera(preferably one capable of recording movies of ), etc.
+Useful tools for recording errors and warning messages include a text editor, the Print Screen command, etc.

 Below are a few locations where you can find logs which might aid you in reproducing or pinpointing the errors: